Course Progression Policy

 POLICY

-Subject or Unit Level
+Unit or Subject Level

 Prior to Census Date:

-• they have attended class.
+• they have attended class and engaged in learning activities.

 Past Census Date: